Where Should You Promote Your Blogs?

 So, where should all your blogs live?
 Start by considering your community.
 The biggest factor when considering the most effective place to post your content is the nature of the people reading it.
 Every social media platform has its own positives, its own negatives, and its own niche of a community.
 Who are you speaking to and, based on that, where are they likely to be?

 It’s this fact that makes Facebook a strong platform for home service companies, food service, and retail companies.
-A blog post with helpful suggestions on how to unclog hair from a drain or a recipe of baked beans in the summertime is going to play much better and draw much more attention from the masses that use Facebook than technical pieces that are likely to bore or go over their heads otherwise.
+A blog post with helpful suggestions on how to unclog hair from a drain or a recipe of baked beans in the summertime is going to play much better and draw much more attention from the masses that use Facebook than technical pieces that are likely to bore or be over their heads otherwise.
 This style of blog posts has value to the reader, helps build your authority, and can be the first point of contact for a new customer.

 While there is more to the platform than many give it credit for, LinkedIn is king of B2B content.
 The people on LinkedIn are all business.
 They are interested in specific topics related to their business.
 The content that is really going to win on LinkedIn is being written with other professionals and businesses in mind, meant to inform or inspire.

 Whereas I said Facebook was not the place for technical or uber-niche topics, LinkedIn is.
 Professional services, consultants, medical companies, and other niche service companies are the kinds of companies who are going to have content thrive on LinkedIn.
-The folks that take to this social media platform looking for the kind of content they can directly apply to their professional lives.
+The folks that take to this social media platform are looking for the kind of content they can directly apply to their professional lives.
 The kinds of blogs posted here build authority and can begin new professional relationships, either as clients or partners.

 Twitter is a platform for discussion… and sometimes it is even the civil kind!
 If your blog posts are being written to spark a conversation or to get the reader to think, posting blogs and participating in the discussion on Twitter is where you need to be.
 Both everyday consumers and professionals go to Twitter for information, but they will be turning to different kinds of sources for that information.